pouyatavakoli/CodeStreaks/README.md

 ```

 ## Contributing 🤝

 Contributions are welcome!
 Please follow these steps:

+    1.Check [TODO.md](TODO.md) for planned features
-    1. Open an issue to discuss proposed changes
+    2. Open an issue to discuss proposed changes
-    2. Fork the repository
+    3. Fork the repository
-    3. Create a feature branch
+    4. Create a feature branch
-    4. Submit a pull request with detailed description
+    5. Submit a pull request with detailed description